Gluten Free Pasta: All Your Questions Answered

 Longer Varieties: The most famous types of pasta include spaghetti, fettuccine, and ziti.
 Though they may require a spoon to eat, these are some delicious examples.
 Taste Republic makes the excellent Gluten Free Pasta, Fettuccine from brown rice, which cooks in just 3 minutes in boiling water.

-Shorter Varieties: There are so many short shapes of pasta including fusilli, penne, farfalle, and more.
+Shorter Varieties: There are so many short shapes of pasta including gluten-free cavatelli, fusilli, penne, farfalle, and more.
 Kids love a big bowl of these pastas with sauce and they’re sure to love Rummo Italian Pasta GF Fusilli No. 48.
 This delicious pasta is made from brown rice flour, corn flour, and potato starch.

 Smallest Varieties: Some of the most delicious forms of pasta are made from the scraps or eaten as additions to larger dishes.
 Orzo is just one of those examples, being a type of pasta that resembles a long grain of rice.
 A fantastic gluten free orzo is the DeLallo Gluten Free Orzo Pasta, which is made from corn and rice flours.